NBISweden/sysdev-onboarding/README.md

 > System Developer Onboarding Document

-This is a small, static site for managing NBIS Systtem Developer Onboarding Workflows.
+This is a small, static site for managing NBIS System Developer Onboarding Workflows.

 ## What's In Here?